|

 Royal Mail was spending over £10,000 a week handling

-The revised form in clear English reduced the error
+revised form in plain English reduced the error

 rate dramatically, saving Royal Mail £500,000 in